mattraghu/Spring2023/CPE322/Lab8/README.md

 ## Introduction

-For this lab, I decided to take it as an oppertunity to learn something new.
-I always wanted to learn how to make complex neural networks, and I thought this would be a good oppertunity to do so.
+For this lab, I decided to take it as an opportunity to learn something new.
+I always wanted to learn how to make complex neural networks, and I thought this would be a good chance.
+You don't have to read the entire thing, I just documented so I could remember what I did.

 Andrej Karpathy is the (now former) director of AI at **Tesla**.
 He has a youtube channel where he teaches about neural networks and machine learning.
 I previously watched his video on [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0&t=4s), and I decided to continue learning by creating a neural network based on his video: [The spelled-out intro to language modeling: building makemore](https://www.youtube.com/watch?v=PaCmpygFfXo)

 For this project, I'm provided with a list of names (see **index.txt**) and I'm supposed to create a neural network that can generate new names based on the names in the list.

-# Basic Bigram Model
+# Method 1: Basic Bigram Model

 ## Introduction